We're giving you the chance to win back the value of your meal - every time you dine this month!

 Updated on • Written By Ellie Donnell

 On the hunt for the best brunch in Chelsea?
-Whether you’re in town for the Chelsea Flower Show, need somewhere to fuel up before a schlep along the King’s Road, or simply fancy catching up with a mate over a stack of pancakes, this list has you covered.
-We’ve made it our mission to bring you the very best places for brunch in Chelsea to save you from the disastrous event of choosing a disappointingly mediocre one - after all, there’s nothing worse that limp bacon and overcooked eggs in our books.
+Whether you’re in town for the Chelsea Flower Show, or need to fuel up before a schlep along the King’s Road, this list has you covered.
+We’ve made it our mission to bring you the very best places for brunch in Chelsea to save you from the disastrous event of choosing a disappointingly mediocre one - after all, there’s nothing worse than limp bacon and overcooked eggs in our books.
+We’ve tried and tested hundreds of the best London restaurants to ensure our recommendations hit the mark every time.

 YOU MIGHT ALSO LIKE

 As you might imagine, brunching in Chelsea is a chic affair.
-This well-to-do neighbourhood attracts a genteel crowd which means that its brunch offering needs to live up to the high expectations of its residents.
-Brunch in Chelsea is the sort of experience where you can order your morning eggs with a side of fresh truffle if you so wish, although don’t go thinking Chelsea’s best brunch spots only cater for those with deep pockets.
+This well-to-do neighbourhood attracts a genteel crowd, which means the local offering needs to live up to the high expectations of its residents.
+That said, don’t go thinking the area only caters for those with deep pockets.
 We’ve included a range of different options for all budgets and preferences, from cool and casual cafes to special occasion spots.

-You’ll also find a wealth of options serving brunch near Sloane Square, so you can stumble straight off the tube and into a plate of scrambled eggs quicker than you can say 'where shall we go for brunch’.
-Pavilion Road is a particularly pretty mews street just off the main square where you'll find a wealth of charming cafes and restaurants serving brunch.
-Equally, if you’re keen to eat on Sloane Square itself, then places like Colberts and The Botanist are always an excellent bet.
+You’ll also find a wealth of options serving brunch near Sloane Square, so you can stumble straight off the tube and into a plate of scrambled eggs quicker than you can say 'where shall we go'.
+Pavilion Road is a particularly pretty mews street just off the main square where you'll find charming cafes and restaurants.
+Equally, if you’re keen to eat on Sloane Square itself, there are several long-standing institutions that are always an excellent bet.

-Ready to find your new favourite brunch spot?
-We’ve scoured every corner of Chelsea to bring you the most exciting menus in town, where everything from crab-spiked eggs benedict to cheesy brunch rotis abound.
+Ready to find your new favourite spot?
+We’ve scoured every corner of the district to find the most exciting menus, where everything from crab-spiked eggs benedict to cheesy brunch rotis abound.

 PJ's Brasserie